 Investigation of Non-Functioning DCUs

 The presence of non-functioning DCUs caused uncertainty on the program’s electricity impacts when a DCU is functioning.
-Electricity reductions through AC cycling programs rely on functioning DCUs and the program may have achieved larger electricity impacts if a higher percentage of customers had functioning DCUs.
+Electricity reductions through AC cycling programs rely on functioning DCUs, and the program may have achieved larger electricity impacts if a higher percentage of customers had functioning DCUs.
 It is recommended to analyze the potential mechanical or behavioral causes of non-functioning DCUs before subsequent iterations of this program.

 Research Purpose